emilythestrangee/myDFIR_SOC/Day 27 - Investigate RDP Brute Force Attack.md

 **Investigation Flow:**

-- Searched for successful Windows logons for the account I used (example username: `administrator`) with `event.code:4624` and restricted results to before the agent-deletion timestamp.
-That returned multiple sessions.
+- Searched for successful Windows logons for the account I used with `event.code:4624` and the ip.
+This returned multiple sessions.

 - I inspected the earliest session first and copied its `TargetLogonId`.
 That session showed a successful logon that immediately logged off — consistent with an automated scan/tool.
 (This matched the Crowbar behavior we ran when it found the password.)